+Earthquake

-Earthquake Term used to describe both sudden slip on a fault, and the resulting ground shaking and radiated seismic energy caused by the slip, or by volcanic or magmatic activity, or other sudden stress changes in the earth.
+Term used to describe both sudden slip on a fault, and the resulting ground shaking and radiated seismic energy caused by the slip, or by volcanic or magmatic activity, or other sudden stress changes in the earth.

 - 1. Keep everyone as calm as possible. - 2.
-Inside "Drop, Cover and Hold On!" utilizing the following guidelines: - 2.1.
+Inside "Drop, Cover and Hold On!" utilizing the following guidelines: - a.
 Stay where you are until the shaking stops.
-Drop down to your hands and knees. - 2.2.
-Cover your head and neck with your arms to protect yourself from falling debris. - 2.3.
-If you are in danger from falling objects, and you can move safely, crawl for additional cover under a sturdy desk or table. - 2.4.
-If there is low furniture or an interior wall or corner nearby, and the path is clear, these may also provide some additional cover. - 2.5.
-Stay away from glass, windows, outside doors and walls, and anything that could fall, such as light fixtures or furniture. - 2.6.
-Hold on to any sturdy covering so you can move with it until the shaking stops. - 2.7.
+Drop down to your hands and knees. - b.
+Cover your head and neck with your arms to protect yourself from falling debris. - c.
+If you are in danger from falling objects, and you can move safely, crawl for additional cover under a sturdy desk or table. - d.
+If there is low furniture or an interior wall or corner nearby, and the path is clear, these may also provide some additional cover. - e.
+Stay away from glass, windows, outside doors and walls, and anything that could fall, such as light fixtures or furniture. - f.
+Hold on to any sturdy covering so you can move with it until the shaking stops. - g.
 Stay where you are until the shaking stops. - 3.
 If outdoors when the shaking starts, move away from buildings, streetlights, and utility wires.
 Once in the open, "Drop, Cover, and Hold On!"
 Stay there until the shaking stops.
 This might not be possible in a city/urban environment, attempt to reach a building or sturdy structure to avoid falling debris. - 4.
 After the initial earthquake, survey the immediate area around you, be aware of secondary hazards due to damaged facilities and utilities.
 Call OCCC CPD immediately if there are any injuries.
 Emergency First Aid Kits are available in the Safer Areas. - 5.
 Be prepared for any aftershocks that may occur. - 6.
 Report all observed damage to Facilities Management. - 7.
-If there is a noticeable odor of gas: - 7.1.
+If there is a noticeable odor of gas: - a.
 Evacuate the facility, do not turn off lights or utilize any other potential ignition sources, once at a safe location, contact OCCC CPD. - 8.
-If you are in an elevator during the earthquake and it has malfunctioned: - 8.1.
-Use the emergency telephone in the elevator to contact OCCC CPD. - 8.2.
-Do not try to force open the elevator door. - 8.3.
+If you are in an elevator during the earthquake and it has malfunctioned: - a.
+Use the emergency telephone in the elevator to contact OCCC CPD. - b.
+Do not try to force open the elevator door. - c.
 Do not crawl out of an elevator without assistance from authorized personnel. - 9.
 If there is significant damage to the facility, evacuate to designated emergency rally point, unless directed otherwise by emergency responders. - 10.
 Do not re-enter a damaged building until an "All Clear" has been given by emergency responders and local authorities determine the structure is safe.